-Members were reminded that Citizens Advice Antrim and Newtownabbey (CAAN) was appointed by the Council in March 2017 to provide Generalist Advice Services in the Borough for the period 1 April 2017 to 31 March 2018 at a cost of £312, 678 (DFC £72,569 ANBC £240,109).
+Members are reminded that Citizens Advice Antrim and Newtownabbey (CAAN) was appointed by the Council in March 2017 to provide Generalist Advice Services in the Borough for the period 1 April 2017 to 31 March 2018 at a cost of £312, 678 (DFC £72,569 ANBC £240,109).
 The Letter of Offer included the option of an extension for a further year subject to a positive evaluation of year 1 and availability of funding from the Council and the Department for Communities (DFC).

-Officers had been involved in quarterly monitoring meetings throughout the year with CAAN staff and the Chairperson and Vice Chairperson of the Community Planning and Regeneration Committee and have also fully vouched expenditure to date.
-A copy of the most recent progress report from CAAN was circulated for Members' consideration.
+Officers have been involved in quarterly monitoring meetings throughout the year with CAAN staff and the Chairperson and Vice Chairperson of the Community Planning and Regeneration Committee and have also fully vouched expenditure to date.
+A copy of the most recent progress report from CAAN is enclosed for Members' consideration.
 Based on this information which shows that CAAN has exceeded the agreed targets for the period 1 April-30 December 2017 and is expected to fully deliver on the targets for the remainder of the financial year, Officers would propose that an extension of one year to cover the period 1 April 2018-31 March 2019 is approved.

-Members were advised that whilst DFC has yet to issue a Letter of Offer for delivery of the Council's Community Support Programme 2018/19 it is expected that this amount will be similar to that awarded for advice services in 2017/18.
-The Council contribution of £240,109 has been included in the 2018/19 estimates.
+Members are advised that whilst DFC has yet to issue a Letter of Offer for delivery of the Council's Community Support Programme 2018/19 it is expected that this amount will be similar to that awarded for advice services in 2017/18.
+The Council contribution of \pounds 240.109 has been included in the 2018/19 estimates.

-Proposed by Councillor McCarthy Seconded by Councillor Blair and agreed that a 1 year extension to the Citizens Advice Antrim and Newtownabbey contract for the provision of generalist advice services for the period 1 April 2018-31 March 2019 be approved.
+RECOMMENDATION: that a 1 year extension to the Citizens Advice Antrim and Newtownabbey contract for the provision of generalist advice services for the period 1 April 2018-31 March 2019 be approved.

-ACTION BY: Elaine Manson, Community Services and Tackling Deprivation Manager
+Prepared by: Elaine Manson, Community Services and Tackling Deprivation Manager